 She was crouched in shadows on a ledge above a huge cavern.
 The acoustics of the place were such that she could hear what was being said below her fairly well.
 A portal door to another plane was open, and the leader of the Mythic Dawn was talking.
 “I leave you now, my children, for Paradise!”

 Chantal quickly got her bow ready, but she was too late.
-The leader passed through the portal, and it quickly closed behind him.
-The cult members he had been talking to started to leave the area, and gather around an altar situated in front of a large statue of the Daedra lord Mehrunes Dagon.
+The leader passed through the portal, with it swiftly closing behind him.
+The cult members he had been talking to started to leave the area of the gateway.
+They started to gather around an altar situated in front of a large statue of the Daedric Lord Mehrunes Dagon.
 An Argonian lay on the altar, tied up, apparently to be a sacrifice.
 Looking past the Argonian, Chantal could just see a closed book.
-The cover of the book had a drawing on it that looked very much like the shape of the Oblivion gate she'd seen before.
+The cover of the book had a drawing on it that looked very much like the shape of the Oblivion gate she’d seen before.

 “Chantal, you’ve done so much for me and our cause.
 I do not feel that I can ask you to do more.”